Low Sodium Jambalaya With Chicken and Shrimp Recipe

 • Add in the unsalted butter and flour, and stir until the butter melts.
 The vegetables should be coated in this 'roux.'

-• Add the water or unsalted chicken stock, the no-salt creole seasoning, and the black pepper, and stir well.
+• Add the unsalted chicken stock, the no-salt creole seasoning, and the black pepper, and stir well.
 The jambalaya should be creamy and begin to thicken.

 • Add the browned chicken back into the pot.
 Stir in the white wine, the shrimp, and the rice.
 Bring the jambalaya to a boil, then reduce the heat to a low simmer, stir, and cover with a lid.
 Allow the jambalaya to simmer for 20 minutes until the vegetables are tender and rice is cooked.